I recently bought the Arturia MicroFreak Hybrid Synrhesizer – yay!. I really like the design and it’s an amazing value for only $299.

 Note that 7 of the oscillators are by Arturia and 4 are integrated using “the open-source Plaits oscillator developed by Eurorack legends Mutable Instruments”

 While all this is is covered in great detail in the manual but I felt it would be helpful to have this info in a quick reference table that at a glance would show you the oscillator type, a brief description of what the oscillator does, and then a brief summary of what each of the three knobs does for the a particular oscillator type.
 So I distilled it all down into a PDF you can download here.

 Oscillator Mind Map

 Once I got more familiar with the oscillator options I then felt it would be handy to have a Mind Map summary version of this info on a single page so I could just glance it at during improv and studio sessions.
 I created this in Mindmeister.
-Click here do download printable PDF version of the mind map.
+Click here to see interactive map.

 To save you time hunting through the vast landscape of YouTube I placed the videos in this post :^)

 LoopOp Review and Tutorial